Weight control and diet

 DO NOT stop taking any medications without first talking to your health care provider.

 Where you live plays a role in your risk for obesity.
-Simply living in the United States makes a person more susceptible to obesity.
+For example, simply living in the United States makes a person more susceptible to obesity.
 The prevalence of obesity in America has risen dramatically over the past few years and continues to increase.

 Fat tends to settle in certain regions, depending on gender.
 Women gain fat predominantly in the stomach, hips, and thighs, while men tend to gain fat in the belly and waist.

-Risk by Age.
 People of any age are at risk for obesity.
 More children and adolescents are overweight in America than ever before.
-Gaining some weight is common with age, and adding about 10 pounds to a normal base weight over time is not harmful.
+Gaining some weight is common with age, and adding about 10 pounds (5 kilograms) to a normal base weight over time is not harmful.
 The typical weight gain in American adults over 50, however, is worrisome.
-By age 55, the average American has added nearly 40 pounds of fat during the course of adulthood.
+By age 55, the average American has added nearly 40 pounds (18 kilograms) of fat during the course of adulthood.
 This condition is made worse by the fact that muscle and bone mass decrease with age.

 In many cases, lifestyle habits and patterns are so well-established and automatic that people are not even aware they are bad for health.